kubos/kubos/docs/sdk-docs/index.rst

 This documentation section contains the various guides related to using the Kubos SDK:

-    - :doc:`sdk-installing` - How to install the SDK onto your host machine
+    - :doc:`../installation-docs/sdk-installing` - How to install the SDK onto your host machine
     - :doc:`sdk-cheatsheet` - A quick guide for the most common SDK tasks
     - :doc:`sdk-reference` - The full list of Kubos CLI commands
     - :doc:`sdk-project-config` - How to configure a Kubos project's settings, dependencies, and underlying hardware information